boekenbox/gitbook-beta/setup-and-general-settings/installation/README.md

 ## Upgrading

-Instructions on how to upgrade Gunbot are usually found in the release changelog.
+Instructions on how to upgrade bitRage are usually found in the release changelog.

 For minor releases \(like patches\) it is usually enough to just overwrite the gunthy executable file.